pub-calculator-io/percentage-change-calculator/readme.md

-# Percentage Change Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Percentage Change Calculator Widget for WordPress

 Percentage change calculator to find percentage increase or decrease, calculate the rate of change and calculate price change over a period of time.